openforcefield/openff-nagl-models/README.md

 ## Versions
 - `v0.0.1-alpha.1`: a pre-production model to use for experimentation.
 We do *not* recommend using this model to assign charges in scientific work.
+- `v0.1.0-rc1`: a pre-production model to use to assign AM1-BCC partial charges.

 #### Acknowledgements